eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.2.4 EUDI Wallet Instance Lifecycle

-An EUDI Wallet Instance lifecycle begins when the User installs the mobile app component of the EUDI Wallet Solution provided by The EUDI Wallet Provider.
+An EUDI Wallet Instance lifecycle begins when the User installs the mobile app component of the EUDI Wallet Solution provided by the EUDI Wallet Provider.
 Once an EUDI Wallet Instance is installed and activated by the User and the EUDI Wallet Provider, it is in an **operational** state.
 In this state, the User manages the EUDI Wallet